 This evening perhaps take the chance to join an optional excursion which features an outdoor Indian barbecue dinner accompanied by displays of some traditional dancing.
 B, D

 Day 4 Delhi-Agra

-After breakfast set out on the four-hour drive to Agra.
+After breakfast drive to Agra (145 miles, four hours).
 This afternoon you will spend an hour at Mentab Bagh – Moonlight Gardens – which was built as the ultimate place from which to view the Taj Mahal.

 Ahead of your visit to the Taj Mahal early tomorrow, you might wish to discover the story behind its creation on an optional excursion this evening.
 Scores of singers and dancers will tell the love story of Mughal Emperor Shah Jahan and his wife Mumtaz Mahal in the colourful 90-minute Mohabbat The Taj show at the Kalakriti Cultural and Convention Centre.
 B, D

 This morning you can look forward to a once in a lifetime experience as your included excursion visits the Taj Mahal in time to watch the sun rise over its iconic form.
 Regarded as one of the seven new wonders of the world it is also a UNESCO World Heritage Site.
 The 17th-century structure was built by Shah Jahan as a memorial to his late wife.
 Constructed in white marble, it took around 22 years and over 20,000 workers and craftsmen brought together from Persia, Turkey, France and Italy, to complete it.

 After your visit, return to the hotel for breakfast before another excursion takes you to Agra Fort, also a UNESCO World Heritage Site.
 Planned as an impregnable military structure, the fort acquired all the elegance and majesty of an imperial palace.
 Enclosed within walls two-and-a-half kilometres long, it was the city of the Mughal rulers, within which lay palaces, halls and mosques.